liarjo/MediaBlutlerTest01/README.md

-Media Butler framework is a VOD workflow automation framework for Azure Media Services.
+<b>Media Butler framework </b> is a VOD workflow automation framework for Azure Media Services.
 It support create different workflow using configuration, combining pre-defined steps or using customs steps create by code.
 The basic workflow implementation is a folder watch folder but you can automate more complex scenarios like AMS replication cross regions.

 Media butler is composed by 2 workers roles: Watcher and Worker role.
 First one take the new files and submit it to Workflow Manager  by ButlerSend Queue.
 When a new job is summited, this role move the original files form Incoming folder to Processing.
 Once the process finish, success or fail, this role receive a message and process it.
 If the process was success, it will move the original date from Processing to Success folder.
 In the fail case, will move to Fail folder.